 Once you find out that you are pregnant everything starts to change.
 Not only does your body suddenly begin to “do its own thing” but your thinking is now suddenly no longer about us-two but about us-as-a-family.
 The pregnancy itself can be quite a rough ride, from morning/all day sickness, to leg cramps and indigestion….
 But it helps if you are expecting these things and you know that it is normal.

-2. The first few months can be terrifying
+2. The first few months of becoming a parent can be terrifying

 3. Sleep becomes a rare commodity